1. What is a chef in devops?

 For learning purposes, we had you start off with chef-apply because it helps you understand the basics quickly.
 In practice, chef-apply is useful when you want to quickly test something out.
-But for production purposes, you typically run chef-client to apply .
+But for production purposes, you typically run chef-client to apply.

-29. How would you prepare for a migration?
+29. How would you prepare for migration?

-This question evaluates your experience of real projects with all the awkwardness and complexity they bring.
+Answer: This question evaluates your experience of real projects with all the awkwardness and complexity they bring.
 Include terms like cut-over, dress rehearsals, roll-back and roll-forward, DNS solutions, feature toggles, branch by abstraction, and automation in your answer.
 Developing greenfield systems with little or no existing technology in place is always easier than having to deal with legacy components and configuration.
-As a candidate if you appreciate that any interesting software system will in effect be under constant migration, you will appear suitable for the role.
+As a candidate, if you appreciate that any interesting software system will in effect be under constant migration, you will appear suitable for the role.

 30. Explain the major components of Chef?

-The architecture of Chef can be broken down into the Chef Server, Chef Workstation and Chef Node.
+Answer: The architecture of Chef can be broken down into the Chef Server, Chef Workstation and Chef Node.

 Chef Server: You can think of the Chef Server as the central store for that accumulates all the data that is necessary for configuring the nodes.

-Chef Node: The Chef Node can be thought of as a client responsible for sharing data across network and it is based on the chef-client architecture.
+Chef Node: The Chef Node can be thought of as a client responsible for sharing data across the network and it is based on the chef-client architecture.

 Chef Workstation: The Chef Workstation can be thought of as the host for modifying the configuration data and cookbooks which is then forwarded to the Chef Server. (chef interview questions)

 31. Why do we use SSL Certificates in chef?